- Asthma Center

 If your child requires an IV or feeding pump, please bring his/her home care pump and supplies including extra batteries and extra supplies in case they are needed.
 We have limited extra supplies at the Emma Kauffman Camp Health Center and are not able to supply pumps, fluids, formulas, flushes, ostomy supplies or tubing from Children’s Hospital.

-The camp nurses are responsible for giving medications from Friday at 11:00 a.m. until Monday at 3 p.m.
+The camp nurses are responsible for giving medications from Thursday at 11 a.m. until Sunday at 3 p.m.
 Please consider changing administration times if appropriate to decrease the amount of medications needed during camp.
-For instance, Bactrim can be given on Friday morning before Registration and you can give the Monday dose in the evening so that you do not have to include Bactrim.

-All patients must have labs done within 6 to 8 weeks of camp.
-Your child must have labs drawn prior to attending camp and these must be obtained between April 1 and June 13, 2013.
-If your child is a patient at Children’s, we will access our database for your child’s labs.
-You do not need to send a copy of the lab results.
-Charts will be reviewed for compliance to this request.
-Patients will not be permitted to attend camp if labs are not obtained by that date.
+Your child must have labs drawn prior to attending camp.
+Labs should be obtained between June 1 and August 3, 2015.
+If your child is a patient at Children’s Hospital, your child’s labs will be accessed from our database.
+You do not have to send the lab report with your child’s registration forms.
+Additionally, all intestine transplant recipients must have their annual endoscopy completed within the last year to attend camp.
+Charts will be reviewed for compliance to these requests.
+Children will not be permitted to attend camp if these requirements are not completed.

 Campers who are not patients at Children’s Hospital of Pittsburgh and receive care from other transplant centers must also submit the following items: